inrialearninglab/ai4t/docs/1-Mooc/module-1-using-AI-and-Education/1-3-AI-challenges-and-competencies-for-education/1-3-1-future-of-learning-by-expert-in-education.en.md

 ---
-title: 1.3.1 Futures of learning by experts in Education
+title: "1.3.1 Futures of learning by experts in Education"
 description: Point out the AI-related challenges in education and core competencies required in the AI era.
 ---
 # Futures of learning by experts in Education